Privacy, HIPAA, and Patient Data Security

 3. Access Controls: - Least privilege (users only access data necessary for their role) - Role-based access control (RBAC) - Multi-factor authentication for sensitive data access - Audit logging (who accessed what data, when) - Regular access reviews (remove unnecessary permissions)

-4. Data Use Agreements: - Formalize permitted uses, restrictions, and safeguards - For external parties (vendors), require BAAs and security certifications - Prohibit unauthorized secondary use, data sales, or sharing - Include breach notification requirements
+4. Data Use Agreements: - Formalize permitted uses, restrictions, and safeguards - Require a BAA when the legal relationship makes the vendor a business associate; use other agreements when different roles apply - Treat certifications as evidence with a defined scope and date, not as proof of legal compliance - Prohibit unauthorized secondary use, data sales, or sharing - Include breach notification requirements

 6. Security Safeguards: - Encryption (data at rest and in transit) - Secure data storage (access-controlled, physically secured servers) - Network security (firewalls, intrusion detection) - Regular security testing (penetration tests, vulnerability scans) - Incident response plan (what to do if breach occurs)

-7. Vendor Management: - Due diligence before selecting AI vendor (security practices, HIPAA compliance, reputation) - Contractual protections (BAAs, data use restrictions, audit rights) - Ongoing monitoring (annual security assessments, breach notifications) - Exit strategy (data return or destruction when contract ends)
+7. Vendor Management: - Due diligence before selecting an AI vendor, including legal role, data use, security evidence, architecture, subprocessors, incidents, and financial capacity - Contractual protections (BAAs, data use restrictions, audit rights) - Ongoing monitoring at a risk-based cadence and after material changes; no universal annual interval fits every control - Exit strategy (data return or destruction when contract ends)

 8. Training and Culture: - Educate staff about privacy obligations - Create culture of privacy-consciousness (not just compliance checkbox) - Empower employees to raise concerns about privacy risks

-9. Ongoing Monitoring: - Regular audits of data access and use - Monitor for anomalous access patterns (insider threats) - Track AI model performance drift (could indicate data issues) - Review privacy practices annually, update as needed
+9. Ongoing Monitoring: - Regular audits of data access and use - Monitor for anomalous access patterns (insider threats) - Track AI model performance drift (could indicate data issues) - Review privacy practices on a defined cadence and after material changes, incidents, or regulatory updates

 10. Accountability and Enforcement: - Assign ownership (Chief Privacy Officer, Data Governance Committee) - Consequences for violations (personnel action, contractual penalties for vendors) - Continuous improvement (learn from incidents, update practices)